 Both phrases mean “to get revenge on someone, possibly violently.”
 Unfortunately, there’s no exciting explanation for the tea water one.
 It just seems that in polite Danish society, giving someone a cup of watery tea was considered not very nice!
 There’s even an older form: “giving someone their tea without sugar.”
 The horror!

 The story of David and the ale, however, is a long and convoluted one.
 The phrase also exists in Danish, with the same meaning of a vague threat.
-But they seem to have lifted the phrase from German, and changed both the meaning of the phrase and the person involved.
+But they seem to have lifted the phrase from German and changed both the meaning of the phrase and the person involved.

 In German, if someone knows where ‘Barthel gets his mead,’ they are crafty and street-smart.
-In another version, they know ‘where the stork gets the children’ – meaning they know how the world works, that children are not brought by storks.
+In another version, they know ‘where the stork gets the children’ – meaning they know how the world works, and that children are not brought by storks.
 And finally, one theory is that the phrase comes from Hebrew, saying that the ‘thief knows how to get valuables with a crowbar (barsel)’.

-That’s the origin of the phrase, and if you question it, I will show you where David bought the ale!!!
+That’s the origin of the phrase, and if you question it, I will show you where David bought the ale!

 Your back is bare without a brother (to protect you from all the STABBING going on)